Domino731/pocket-leisure/README.md

 # Pocket leisure
 An app with library of games, movies and your overwatch statisctics.
-This project has also capability to choose one of 4 color themes
+This project has also capability to choose one of 4 color themes.
+Available at https://ecstatic-shockley-450960.netlify.app/
 ## **Technology**
 * React create app
 * React - function components